RaphaelLiegeois/RaphaelLiegeois.github.io/OHBM_EdCourse_Beta.md

-# Welcome to our Educational Course webpage

 ![Course Overview](/docs/overview.png)

-All course materials (presentations, datasets, etc.) are gathered here - See you soon in Singapore!
+All course materials are gathered here - See you soon in Singapore!
+[Back to ]

 ## Presentations